 Yogurt + Raspberries

 Ditch that layer of cold-weather chub with a slimming bowl of yogurt and berries.
 Consuming a combination of calcium and vitamin D—what’s typically found in a tub of vitamin D-fortified yogurt—can significantly decrease belly chub and fat absorption in overweight populations, a Nutrition Journal study found.
-To get similar results at home, start your day with some Stonyfield Organic Fat-Free Plain Yogurt and top it with fiber-packed raspberries.
-The fruit is a great source of insoluble fiber that, according to Canadian researchers, boosts levels of ghrelin—a hormone that controls hunger.
+To get similar results at home, start your day with some plain 2% yogurt and top it with fiber-packed raspberries.
+The fruit is a great source of insoluble fiber that boosts levels of ghrelin—a hormone that controls hunger.
 Plus, berries are packed with chemicals called polyphenols that aid weight loss and can actually stop fat from forming.
 Enjoy this tasty duo as a quick breakfast or afternoon snack.